ng2-ui/ng2-virtual-scroll/README.md

 # ng2-virtual-scroll
 virtual scroll, each page is only rendered when it's in viewport

+## IMPORTANT: NOT-MAINTAINED
+Accepting volunteers and ready to transfer ownership.

 1. install ng2-virtual-scroll

     npm install ng2-virtual-scroll --save